 Understanding FDA-Approved Weight Loss Medications

 FDA-approved prescription medications can help with weight management.
 They are tested for safety and work well.
-This makes them a good choice for fighting obesity, which affects over 4 in 10 adults in the U.S. Almost 1 in 10 have severe obesity3.
+This makes them a good choice for fighting obesity, which affects over 4 in 10 adults in the U.S. Almost 1 in 10 have severe obesity.

 Criteria for Weight Loss Drug Prescriptions